Who or what inspired you to become a writer?

 Yes, and it is ever evolving.
 The famous person category keeps changing because I’ve been able to meet a few of them already.
 You can see it HERE.

-Before becoming a professional writer, what other jobs have you held?
+Besides writing, what other jobs have you held?

 My first job was a part-time cashier at Woolworth’s, where I honed a poker face for people who pay with exact change from their sock or bra.
 The hardest job I’ve ever had was certified nurse aide.
 Those people break their backs (and hearts) taking care of patients for really crappy pay!
 I had better biceps than Michelle Obama back then.
 I also taught preschool at a daycare in my early 20s (also for crappy pay and a sore back).
 I’ve been puked on, bled on, peed on, coughed on, sneezed on, and talked back to…and that was just when I worked in politics, ha ha ha!